spncrhrstn/spencerharston.com/README.md

 * More on the [Colophon page](https://www.spencerharston.com/colophon)
 * Many example projects from the 11ty community

-# LICENSE
+## LICENSE
 The source code to generate this website is licensed under the [MIT license](/LICENSE).
+Other licenses may be in use when installing the npm packages.
 The content of this site is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).